dotnet/csharpstandard/standard/lexical-structure.md

     ;
 ```

 When no `#line` directives are present, the compiler reports true line numbers and compilation unit names in its output.
-When processing a `#line` directive that includes a *line_indicator* that is not `default`, the compiler treats the line *after* the directive as having the given line number (and compilation unit name, if specified).
+When processing a `#line` directive that includes a *Line_Indicator* that is not `default`, the compiler treats the line *after* the directive as having the given line number (and compilation unit name, if specified).

 A `#line default` directive undoes the effect of all preceding `#line` directives.
 The compiler reports true line information for subsequent lines, precisely as if no `#line` directives had been processed.

 A `#line hidden` directive has no effect on the compilation unit and line numbers reported in error messages, or produced by use of `CallerLineNumberAttribute` ([§22.5.5.2](attributes.md#22552-the-callerlinenumber-attribute)).
 It is intended to affect source-level debugging tools so that, when debugging, all lines between a `#line` hidden directive and the subsequent `#line` directive (that is not `#line hidden`) have no line number information, and are skipped entirely when stepping through code.

-> *Note*: Although a *compilation_unit_name* might contain text that looks like an escape sequence, such text is not an escape sequence; in this context a '`\`' character simply designates an ordinary backslash character. *end note*
+> *Note*: Although a *Compilation_Unit_Name* might contain text that looks like an escape sequence, such text is not an escape sequence; in this context a '`\`' character simply designates an ordinary backslash character. *end note*

 ### 7.5.9 Pragma directives